 Select Enabled and click Apply / OK.

 This policy setting prevents the user from performing actions which will delete browsing history.
 If you enable this policy setting, the user cannot access the Delete Browsing History dialog box.
-Starting with Windows 8, users cannot click the Delete Browsing History button on the Settings charm.
+Users cannot click the Delete Browsing History button on the Settings charm.
 If you disable or do not configure this policy setting, the user can access the Delete Browsing History dialog box.
-Starting with Windows 8, users can click the Delete Browsing History button on the Settings charm.
+Users can click the Delete Browsing History button on the Settings charm.

 As you can see there are several other settings available here: